Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 print(*objects, sep=' ', end='\n' , file=sys.stdout, flush=False)
 ```

-The first parameter "**objects**" is the output object.
+The first parameter `objects` is the output object.
 When several objects are output at one time, objects should be separated by comma "**,**" .

-The second parameter "**sep**" is used to insert the string between the objects.
+The second parameter `sep` is used to insert the string between the objects.
 The default value is a space.

-The third parameter "**end**" is used to add string at the end of the output.
+The third parameter `end` is used to add string at the end of the output.

 The default value is a line break.

-The fourth parameter "**file**" is the object with a write function, the default value is "**sys.stdout**", that is screen.
+The fourth parameter `file` is the object with a write function, the default value is `sys.stdout`, that is screen.

-The fifth parameter "**flush**" is used to control and output cache.
-The default value is "**False**".
+The fifth parameter `flush` is used to control and output cache.
+The default value is `False`.

 (3) Range Judgement